JoshiaPizzaChase/elsa-fyp/README.md

 ```

 ## libpqxx installation
+1. First ensure you installed any postgresql related libraries on your system, perhaps via the package manager.
+This includes `libpq`, the underlying C-library powering `libpqxx`.
-It is recommended to install libpqxx from source, and important to disable shared libraries.
+2. It is recommended to install libpqxx from source, and important to disable shared libraries.
 Without it, you *may* encounter double-free issues.
 ```bash
 git clone https://github.com/jtv/libpqxx.git
 cd libpqxx